blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 # Rooftop HVAC Unit Predictive Maintenance Pack

-A retrofit [downtime prevention](https://blues.com/downtime-prevention/) pack for commercial rooftop HVAC units (RTUs).
-Three inexpensive sensors and a Blues Notecard Cell+WiFi turn an ordinary RTU into a remotely-monitored, predictively-maintained asset — catching refrigerant loss, short-cycling, and clogged filters *before* the unit fails and a tenant loses cooling.
+A retrofit [downtime prevention](https://blues.com/downtime-prevention/) pack for commercial rooftop HVAC units.
+Three inexpensive sensors and a Blues Notecard Cell+WiFi turn an ordinary rooftop unit into a remotely-monitored, predictively-maintained asset — catching refrigerant loss, short-cycling, and clogged filters *before* the unit fails and a tenant loses cooling.

 ![System architecture](diagrams/system_architecture.png)

 ## 1. Project Overview

+**The problem.** In HVAC, an **RTU** (rooftop unit) is a self-contained packaged HVAC system — compressor, condenser, evaporator, blower, and controls all in one box — mounted on the roof of a commercial building.
+It's the workhorse of light commercial cooling: the vast majority of grocery stores, restaurants, strip-mall tenants, and small warehouses are conditioned by one or more RTUs sitting above the suspended ceiling.

-**The problem.** A commercial RTU sits on a roof, cannot see building Wi-Fi, and when it fails a grocery store or restaurant loses cooling and goes dark.
+A commercial RTU sits on a roof, cannot see building Wi-Fi, and when it fails a grocery store or restaurant loses cooling and goes dark.
 The HVAC failures that cause most unplanned downtime aren't dramatic — they're gradual.
 A refrigerant leak slowly narrows the cooling delta-T over weeks.
 A tired contactor starts chattering, and the compressor short-cycles several times an hour instead of running in long, steady pulls.
 A neglected filter chokes airflow across the coil.
 None of these are invisible, but they're all easy to miss from inside the building — especially when nobody's looking.
 Each one is an impending failure detectable hours to days before the actual outage, *if* someone (or something) happens to be watching.

 This project is that watcher.
 It's a retrofit predictive-maintenance sidecar that gets strapped to the RTU chassis on the roof, samples four sensors a minute, and pages the service technician *before* the walk-in cooler hits 50°F on a Saturday night.
 In Blues terms, it's a complete downtime-prevention device-to-cloud system: continuous remote monitoring on the edge, data-driven failure detection in firmware, and proactive-service alerts routed through Notehub to whatever on-call system the fleet owner already uses.

 **Why Notecard.** RTUs have no line-of-sight to indoor Wi-Fi access points, and HVAC OEMs and service companies need a single SKU that works identically in a strip mall and in a warehouse.
 Cellular removes the per-site IT involvement entirely — there's no network form to fill out, no AP to pair to, and no IT ticket to chase.
 The Notecard Cell+WiFi variant keeps Wi-Fi as an optional fallback for the occasional site that happens to have a rooftop-accessible AP, without compromising the cellular-first deployment model.

-**Deployment scenario.** A weatherproof enclosure strapped to the RTU frame, powered from the 24VAC control transformer, with four pigtails running into the unit: two thermistors (supply and return ducts), one clamp-on current transformer on the compressor hot leg, and one differential-pressure sensor with silicone tubes tapped across the filter.
+**Deployment scenario.** A weatherproof enclosure strapped to the RTU frame, powered from 120VAC line at the RTU service disconnect (or from the 24VAC control transformer with an alternate supply — see [Limitations](#9-limitations-and-next-steps)), with four pigtails running into the unit: two thermistors (supply and return ducts), one clamp-on current transformer on the compressor hot leg, and one differential-pressure sensor with silicone tubes tapped across the filter.
 No RTU modification, no OEM cooperation, and no site IT coordination required.

 ## 2. System Architecture